 Let’s get started.
 First, lets look at the settings on the guitar itself.
 The best type of guitar would be a solid body electric guitar such as a Fender Stratocaster, or a Gibson lespaul.
 Any solid body electric guitar will probably work.
 Once you have the guitar then you should look at the settings.
 You will want to select the neck pickup.
 This will be the pick up that is closest to the neck of the guitar.
 It gives you a more rounded and natural sound.
 The volume and tone knobs on the guitar can also be used.
 To get the bluesy sound you should roll the tone knob back to about 7 or 8.

 Once you have the guitar settings going it is time to look at the amplifier.
-The blues guitar sound is slightly over driven and distorted.
+The sound we are looking for is slightly over driven and distorted.
 In order to achieve this sound you should make sure that you are plugging the guitar into a hi-gain input of your amplifier.
 If there is only one input then use that one of course.
 Next is the fun part.
-Thats right, you get to crank up the amp!
+That’s right, you get to crank up the amp!
 Turn up the gain to a point where the sound coming out is just slightly distorted.
 Usually this is just beyond halfway.
 If your amp doesn’t distort or overdrive then there are other alternatives.
 You could use a distortion effect pedal and that would work just as well.

 Now we need to work on the EQ settings.
 Basically all you need to do is take a look at the EQ and make sure all the knobs are set in the middle.
 Most of the bluesy sound really comes from the neck pickup and the sightly distorted amp sound.
-Thats it!
-You are set to play your blues solo and I guarantee you it will actually sound like a blues solo when you are learning how to play blues guitar.
+That’s it!
+You are set to play your solo and I guarantee you it will actually sound like a blues solo as you are learning those new riffs on your guitar.